matplotlib/matplotblog/content/posts/GSoC_2021_Final/index.md

 > Note: Only the parent's APIs are used in some backends, so for each of the individual public functions like `load_glyph`, `load_char`, `get_kerning`, etc., we find the FT2Font object which has that glyph from the parent FT2Font cache!

 ### Multi-Font embedding in PDF/PS/EPS
-Now that we have multiple fonts to render a string, we also need to embed them for those special backends (i.e., PDF/PS, etc).
+Now that we have multiple fonts to render a string, we also need to embed them for those special backends (i.e., PDF/PS, etc.).
 This was done with some patches to specific backends:
 - [PR: Implement multi-font embedding for PDF Backend](https://github.com/matplotlib/matplotlib/pull/20804)
 - [PR: Implement multi-font embedding for PS Backend](https://github.com/matplotlib/matplotlib/pull/20832)

 With this, one could create a PDF or a PS/EPS document with multiple fonts which are embedded (and subsetted!).

 ## Conclusion
-From small contributions to eventually working on a core module of a such a huge library, the road was not what I had imagined, and I learnt a lot while designing solutions to these problems.
+From small contributions to eventually working on a core module of such a huge library, the road was not what I had imagined, and I learnt a lot while designing solutions to these problems.

 #### The work I did would eventually end up affecting every single Matplotlib user.
 ...since all plots will work their way through the new codepath!